hanishkvc/prgs-sdr-kspecanal/README.rst

         Green curve - the average of siglvls seen till then and

-        Blue curve - relates to siglvl data of the current scan.
+        Blue curve - relates to siglvl data of the current full scan.
-        If scanRangeNonOverlap is less than 1.0, then for freqs which are scanned more than once in a overlapped manner, as part of a single full range scan, the value of the last sub scan, is what is retained wrt cur dataset.
+        If scanRangeNonOverlap is less than 1.0, then for freqs which are scanned more than once in a overlapped manner, as part of a single full range scan, the average across the overlapped scans, is what is stored wrt cur dataset.